Let’s be honest: the fastest way to kill your outreach is to look spammy.

 If invites or messages get restricted

-- Pause sends for a few days.
+- Pause sending for a few days.

-- Remove automation tools and untrusted browser extensions.
+- Remove automation tools and suspicious extensions.

 The founder’s compliance one-pager (print this)